tmatiki2/GBDTpose/README.md

 # **Parametric GBDTpose**

-**Parametric GBDTpose** is a vision-based localization framework that uses a siamese neural network for pose estimation.
+**Parametric GBDTpose** is a vision-based localization framework that leverages a Graphics-based digital twin (GBDT) to train a siamese neural network for pose estimation.
 This repository contains starter code to help you get started.
 If you find this repository useful, contact the author at (thomasngare5@gmail.com).
 Also cite the paper:
 "Leveraging Graphics-Based Digital Twin to Develop Scalable Parametric Pose Regressor for UAV Localization in GPS-denied Environments"